-The Nordic Flatfish project was initiated to address this, by analyzing some key Nordic Flatfish value chains, with the purpose of increasing transparency within the sector, identifying opportunities and facilitating networking.
-The hope is that this work will lead to increased cooperation between stakeholders in Nordic flatfish value chains, contribute to increased competitiveness and potentially a common strategic planning by Nordic authorities and/or industry.
+The Nordic Flatfish project was initiated in 2019 to address this, by analyzing some key Nordic Flatfish value chains, with the purpose of increasing transparency within the sector, identifying opportunities and facilitating networking.
+The hope was that this work would lead to increased cooperation between stakeholders in Nordic flatfish value chains, contribute to increased competitiveness and potentially a common strategic planning by Nordic authorities and/or industry.

-The Nordic Flatfish project is funded by AG-fisk of the Nordic Council of Ministers.
-The project partners include research and industry representatives from four Nordic countries (Iceland, Denmark, Greenland and Norway), as well as from three countries (Netherland, UK and France) that are important stakeholders in the Nordic flatfish value chains.
+The Nordic Flatfish project was funded by AG-fisk of the Nordic Council of Ministers.
+The project partners included research and industry representatives from four Nordic countries (Iceland, Denmark, Greenland and Norway), as well as from three countries (Netherlands, UK and France) that are important stakeholders in the Nordic flatfish value chains.

-The Nordic Flatfish project has three major deliverables:
+The Nordic Flatfish project had two major deliverables / outputs:

 - Facilitation of a workshop on the Nordic Flatfish sector.
-This workshop is to be held in Copenhagen 29-30 October 2019.
-Main results will be published on the project webpage.
-See program.
+This workshop was held in Copenhagen 29-30 October 2019.
+The main results of the workshop were published on the project webpage here.

-• Atlantic Fresh Europe – Örn Eyfjörð (France)
+- Atlantic Fresh Europe – Örn Eyfjörður (France)

 - KNAPK – Tønnes Berthelsen (Greenland)